totallydave/AutoDeploy/README.md

 # Prerequisites
 - composer must be available globally by using command 'composer' to user composer service
-- mysql-server cli must be installed to use mysql db service
+- mysql-server must be installed to use mysql db service
 - git must be installed to user git vcs service

 # GOTCHAS